jiangjinnan/Dora/README.md

 }
 ```
 ### 3. Use ServiceProvider to create proxy
-Proxy based interception mechanism adopted by Dora.Interception.
+Proxy based interception mechanism adopted by _Dora.Interception_.
 An internal service proxy is provided to create a proxy to wrap the target instance, and the applied interceptors are applied to the proxy.
-Only the method is called against the proxy instead of target instance can be injected.
-Dora.Interception integrates .NET Core based dependency injection frameowork, such a proxy can be provided by ServiceProvdier.
+Only the method is called against the proxy instead of target instance can be injected. _Dora.Interception_ integrates .NET Core _Dependency Injection_ frameowork, such a proxy can be provided by _ServiceProvdier_.
 #### 3.1 Use IInterceptable&lt;T&gt; to get the proxy
-Instead of provide the target service instance, we can use ServiceProvider to provide a specific IInterceptable<T> instance.
-Its Proxy proeprty return the proxy which can be injected.
+Instead of provide the target service instance, we can use ServiceProvider to provide a specific _IInterceptable&lt;T&gt_; instance.
+Its _Proxy_ proeprty return the proxy which can be injected.
 ```charp
 public interface IInterceptable<T> where T : class
 {
     T Proxy { get; }
 }
 ```
-In the following program, we following dependency injection programming convention to get the SystemClock specific proxy.
+In the following program, we following dependency injection programming convention to get the _SystemClock_ specific proxy.
 ```csharp
 var clock = new ServiceCollection()
   .AddMemoryCache()